 When disaster strikes, there are always heart-warming stories of complete strangers helping victims.
 That doesn’t mean you should let your guard down!
 A new scam involves robocalls telling storm victims that their insurance premiums are late and if they don’t send money immediately their homeowners and flood insurance will be canceled.
 “That is pure fraud.
 You should only be taking information from trusted sources,” Roy E. Wright, director of FEMA’s National Flood Insurance Program.
 If you receive one of these robocalls, hang up and contact your insurance agent directly regarding payments of premiums.

+Though this new law is aimed to protect policyholder’s from such a situation, homeowners can still fall victim to hurricane scams if they are not careful.
 It’s truly sad that today, scammers are taking advantage of storm victims who’ve possibly lost everything, including loved ones.
-With more than three months to go this hurricane season, the team at Lowman Law Firm wanted to keep our fellow Floridians aware of these scams so you can remain vigilant.
+The team at Lowman Law Firm wanted to keep our fellow Floridians aware of these scams so you can remain vigilant.
 Don’t let them make a bad situation worse.